garden-io/garden/docs/reference/action-types/Deploy/container.md

     # CPU)
     min: 10

-    # The maximum amount of CPU the container can use, in millicpus (i.e. 1000 = 1 CPU)
+    # The maximum amount of CPU the container can use, in millicpus (i.e. 1000 = 1 CPU).
+If set to null will result in
+    # no limit being set.
     max: 1000

   memory: